sendwithus/docs/v1/events.md

 Params:

-- name    -- Name of the event to record
+- event_name    -- Name of the event to record
 - revenue (optional)   -- Revenue associated with this event, in cents.

 Sample Request:

-POST `customers/greg@sendwithus.com/events`
+POST `/customers/greg@sendwithus.com/events`

 ```json
 {